SPACE April 2026 (No. 701)

 Jan.
 16 ‒ Mar.
 21, 2026

 Most of us, in Korea, live within the same apartment floor plan.
 The social housing in the French suburbs designed by Renée Gailhoustet (1929 ‒ 2023) is atypical.
 Having designed over 2,000 social housing units in the Paris suburbs, Gailhoustet chose a different path when others opted for repetition ‒ believing that just as each family is unique, so too should each dwelling be ‒ and went on to design some 1,500 distinct unit types.
-We sat down with the exhibition¡¯s curator, Nicolas Barrington-Leach (Principal, NVLM Architects), to discuss her long-overlooked body of work and the exhibition that brings its diversity to light.
+We sat down with the exhibition¡¯s curator, Nicolas Barrington-Leach (Principal, NVBL Architects), to discuss her long-overlooked body of work and the exhibition that brings its diversity to light.

 Kim Bokyoung (Kim): What first drew you to Renée Gailhoustet?
 I understand that you studied her work during a residency programme.